DelegateIt/GatorCore/README.md

 To list all the containers and some info about them run `docker ps -a`.

 There are a lot of other useful things docker can do and some of them are listed in the `docker --help` output.

+### Troubleshooting
+If you don't have internet access from the container you will need to get a shell and replace the default DNS entry in /etc/resolv.conf to Google's DNS (8.8.8.8)